$left

 The term “skill” is therefore used in a broad sense in the DP to encompass cognitive, metacognitive and affective skills.
 Cognitive skills include all the information-processing and thinking skills, often called “study skills” in a school environment.

-Affective skills are the skills of behavioral and emotional management underpinning factors such as resilience, perseverance and self-motivation, which often have a large role to play in educational achievement.
+Affective skills are the skills of behavioural and emotional management underpinning factors such as resilience, perseverance and self-motivation, which often have a large role to play in educational achievement.

 Metacognitive skills are the skills that students can use to monitor the effectiveness of their learning skills and processes, to better understand and evaluate their learning.